tinyworlds/bot_recipes/README.md

 3. Add something sour

 So the sweet food contrasts the sour here and the crunchy the soft.
+And sour/acidic ingredients are generelly said to bring out the flavor of your food!
 Easy, right?
 And it's usually pretty tasty :)

 ###Cookie module